motiz88/jsgrest/README.md

 # Progress
 I'm just starting out here.
 Please feel free to reach out in any way you like.
-My first focus will be a reduced core feature set - just basic reading, writing with some tests.
+My first focus will be a reduced core feature set - mostly just basic reading and writing.
+See the [Specification](https://github.com/motiz88/jsgrest/wiki/Specification) for details.

 # And hey...
 ...at least I didn't call it *PostgrESt*.